verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 Following this guide requires:
 1. Access to an existing Kubernetes cluster with Verrazzano installed.
    Use the [quick start](../../quickstart) instructions to install Verrazzano.

-2. Access to the application's image in Oracle Container Registry.
+1. Access to the application's image in Oracle Container Registry.
-   Confirm access using this command to pull the Docker image.
+   Confirm access using this command to pull the example's Docker image.

    ```
    docker pull container-registry.oracle.com/verrazzano/example-hello-world-helidon:0.1.10-3-e5ae893-124
    ```